hdShang/arxiv-daily/docs/cs-LG/2025-08-12/papers/250808875v2-oblivionis-a-lightweight-learning-and-unlearning-framework-for-feder.md

 ---
 layout: default
-title: Oblivionis: A Lightweight Learning and Unlearning Framework for Federated Large Language Models
+title: "Oblivionis: A Lightweight Learning and Unlearning Framework for Federated Large Language Models"
 ---

 # Oblivionis: A Lightweight Learning and Unlearning Framework for Federated Large Language Models